 - a federal judge who oversees compliance with the requirements of the consent decree and holds the City of Chicago accountable.

-After carefully considering comments from the public and making revisions as appropriate, the Attorney General’s Office and the City of Chicago will present the consent decree to the federal judge who is overseeing the Attorney General’s lawsuit.
-The judge may then provide an additional opportunity for community feedback and may hold hearings about the consent decree in court.
+The Attorney General’s Office and the City filed a draft consent decree in federal court on September 13, 2018.
+The federal judge overseeing the case will provide an additional opportunity for community feedback and hold hearings in court.
 The judge will ultimately decide whether to approve the consent decree.
+For more information, click here or visit the Upcoming Dates page.